roboto-ai/robologs-ros-actions/actions/convert_coco_annotations/README.md

 # convert_coco_annotations

-This Action converts the COCO annotation format to the Roboto platform-supported annotation format.
+This Action converts [COCO](https://cocodataset.org) annotations in .json files to Roboto-supported ones.

+Under the hood, this is the [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) format.

 ## Getting started